-Direct Current – An electrical current which flows in only one direction in a conductor.
-Direction of current is dependent upon the electrical connections to the battery or other DC power source.
+Direct Current – An electrical current that flows in only one direction in a conductor.
+The direction of current is dependent upon the electrical connections to the battery or other DC power source.
 Terminals on all DC devices are usually marked (+) or (-).
-Reversing the leads will reverse the direction of current flow.
+Reversing the leads will reverse the direction of the current flow.

 Discontinuity – An interruption of the typical structure of a material, such as a lack of homogeneity in its mechanical, metallurgical, or physical characteristics.
 A discontinuity is not necessarily a defect.

 Distortion – All fusion welding methods produce the weld by moving a molten pool along the weld joint.
 When the heated metal cools the shrinkage introduces distortion in (or a change in the shape of) the welded structure.

 Divergency – The tapered part of the oxygen bore directly behind the throat in high pressure (high speed) nozzle designs.
 The divergency allows the high pressure to become close to atmospheric before it leaves the nozzle.
 This increases stream velocity and improves cut quality by keeping the stream uniform.
 The increased velocity produces 10–15% higher cutting speeds.